ktaylor63/southeast/site/content/articles/keeping-upbeat-refuge-manager-monitors-fire-fight.md

     alt: 'Entrance sign notifies visitors the refuge is closed due to a fire.'
     caption: 'Okefenokee National Wildlife Refuge is closed as crews battle the West Mims fire.
 Photo by Mark Davis, USFWS.'
     link: 'https://flic.kr/p/Uo6sXK'
-updated: 'May 2nd, 2017'
+updated: 'August 28th, 2017'
 ---

-**FOLKSTON, Ga.** – If he needs a reminder of how to run a wildlife refuge – especially one that’s on fire – all Michael Lusk needs to do is look at the skull in his office.
+**Folkston, Georgia** – If he needs a reminder of how to run a wildlife refuge – especially one that’s on fire – all Michael Lusk needs to do is look at the skull in his office.

 That’s an alligator skull, and it came from the U.S. Fish and Wildlife Service’s (Service) [Okefenokee National Wildlife Refuge](https://www.fws.gov/refuge/okefenokee).
 At one time, it was attached to a beast about 9 feet long.
 Propped in its gaping mouth is a narrow sign with a message: